DominikHrdonka/Horror_text_game/README.md

 #
 # NOTES TO GAMEPLAY
 # ------------------
-# - the door code is temporarily set to 111.
-That will change with finishing the appropriate dialogue branch
+# -
 #
 # NOTES ON WHAT YET NEEDS TO BE DONE:::::
 # ---------------------------------------
-#
+# - finish the dialogue logic (bringing up new topics according to the knowledge)
 # - use encapsulation to protect attributes from tampering
 # - add the dialogue branch about getting the code
 # - build options and story for the library location